DoktorShift/naughtify/README.md

 - Provide updates of your wallet balance.
 - A categorized view of recent transactions.
 - Notifications about significant wallet changes.
-- Direct access to LNbits, Overwatch, and a Live-Donation Page.
+- Direct access to LNbits, Overwatch, and a LiveTicker 📺 Page.

 ## 🛠️ **Available Commands**